some-ip-com/open-someip-spec/src/someip-rpc.rst

 * Field – a representation of a remote property, which has up to one getter, up to one setter, and up to one notifier.

   * The field shall contain at least a getter, a setter, or a notifier.
-  * A field does represent a status and thus has an valid value at all times on which getter, setter, and notifier can act upon.
+  * A field does represent a status and thus has an valid value at all times on which getter, setter, and notifier act upon.

 * Notification Event – an event message the notifier of an field sends.
 The message of such a notifier cannot be distinguished from the event message; therefore, when referring to the message of an event, this shall also be true for the messages of notifiers of fields.
 * Getter – a Request/Response call that allows read access to a field.